Brown-University-Library/bdr-api-tools/plan_for_class_refactor.md

 ## 4) Proposed class structure

 The following classes group related functions and responsibilities.
-Most are light wrappers rather than heavy state holders.
-Where state is useful (paths, listing store, checkpoint “created_at”), it is maintained explicitly.
+Only classes with three or more methods are introduced; otherwise, logic remains as standalone functions.

 - ApiClient
   - Purpose: Encapsulates all `httpx` interactions and retry policies.